aaronsouza/ShabdSetu/README.md

 ## Project Overview

-ShadbdSetu is a **gamified Indian language learning and dialect preservation platform** built by Team BisiGitBaath.
+ShabdSetu is a **gamified Indian language learning and dialect preservation platform** built by Team BisiGitBaath.
 The project addresses two major issues:

 1. **Lack of interactive tools** for learning Indian languages with pronunciation and conversational practice.
 2. **Dying dialects** – many Indian dialects are disappearing rapidly due to lack of documentation and oral-only traditions.